 Part of a cinematographer’s job is to play with focus to emphasize different aspects of the story.
 A basic example of this is showing how intoxicated the character is by going in and out of focus.
 There are many types of camera focus available, each with their own particular storytelling value.
 Here's a breakdown of focus and depth of field.

-Ultimate Guide to Camera Focus • Subscribe on YouTube
+Best Cinematography Movies: Ultimate Guide to Camera Focus • Subscribe on YouTube

 Lighting

 3-point lighting is a very common lighting setup but there are many styles and approaches to lighting.
 For example, Rembrandt lighting brings a lot of dimension to lighting a subject's face and chiaroscuro lighting is ideal to convey dark and dangerous situations.
+Lighting in real time can be a challenge; that's why it's so important to game plan in advance.

-Here's Part Two of our Cinematography Techniques series with one of the best cinematographers, Roger Deakins.
+Check out part two of our Cinematography Techniques series with one of the best cinematographers, Roger Deakins.

-Camera Techniques: Roger Deakins Film Lighting Pt.
+Cinematographer Definition: Roger Deakins Film Lighting Pt.
 2 • Subscribe on YouTube

 Camera Gear